 Revise Note 1 of Article 1024.02 of the Standard Specifications to read:

 “ Note 1.
-Nonshrink grout shall be according to Illinois Modified ASTM C 1107.
+Nonshrink grout shall be according to ASTM C 1107.

-The nonshrink grout shall have a water soluble chloride ion content of less than 0.40 lb/cu yd (0.24 kg/cu m).
-The test shall be performed according to ASTM C 1218, and the grout shall have an age of 28 to 42 days at the time of test.
-The ASTM C 1218 test shall be performed by an independent lab a minimum of once every five years, and the test results shall be provided to the Department.
-Mixing of the nonshrink grout shall be according to the manufacturer’s specifications.
-The Department will maintain a qualified product list.”
+For prestressed concrete applications, the nonshrink grout shall have a water soluble chloride ion content of less than 0.06 percent by weight of cementitious material when tested according to ASTM C 1218 or AASHTO T 260; and for non-prestressed concrete applications, the water soluble chloride ion content shall be less than 0.15 percent by weight of cementitious material.
+The testing according to ASTM 1107, and either ASTM C 1218 or AASHTO T 260 shall be performed by an independent lab a minimum of once every five years, and the test results shall be provided to the Department.
+The Department will maintain a qualified product list.
+Mixing of the nonshrink grout shall be according to the manufacturer’s specifications.”

 Revise Article 1029.02 of the Standard Specifications to read: